 Tick borne diseases have been found in every state, every country, and every continent – except Antarctica.
 Ticks travel so it makes perfect sense that Lyme is not only in one place.
 Ticks also hitch rides on birds, small animals, etc. and can move geographically this way, as well.

 Children are at the highest risk

-Children suffer worst from Lyme and co-infections because they are the most active outdoors and the symptoms can be mistaken for other illnesses.
+Children suffer the most from Lyme and co-infections because they are typically more active outdoors and the symptoms can be mistaken for other illnesses.
 Children go years suffering the devastating consequences as the disease gets worse over time, so they miss out on their childhood before getting an accurate diagnosis.
 The hardest hit age group is age 5-14.

 It feels like you’re dying

 One person can have up to 50 painful symptoms that cycle on a weekly basis because of the systemic and cyclical nature of the bacterial disease.
 The bacteria is spiral shaped and screws in the joints and muscles causing joint pain, migraines, nerve damage, paralysis, eye problems, insomnia and many other symptoms that cause debilitating problems.
 When the bacteria reproduce and are “active” in the body, it causes flare ups of symptoms that can cause new symptoms or ones that come and go at different times causing a terribly long and frustrating journey to get an accurate diagnosis.
 Doctors often dismiss Lyme patients as hypochondriacs because of the many “dramatic” complaints of rotating symptoms that “come and go.”